 Music and romance are lifelong partners.
-That's why Dorian's, a new Chicago record shop/60's inspired music lounge hybrid, with sharable tiki cocktails and Asian inspired bar snacks, is a brilliant choice for a romantic night.
-Michelin starred chef Brian Fisher and John Hess (Beverage Director, previously of Aviary) promise globally inspired cuisine and creative cocktails in the lounge: try short rib banh mi; chicken bao; mushroom won tons; caviar; charcuterie and cheese.
-Order a house cocktail like Fruity Loops or a sizeable, sharable Cookie Monster (bourbon, coconut, Amaretto and bitters) or a Stormy Daniels may get things rolling.
-You get to the the intimate setting through the record shop which stocks hand-picked selections from personal collections, online record marketplace, and local partners like Chicago label International Anthem.
+That's why Dorian's, a new Chicago record shop/60's inspired music lounge hybrid, with sharable tiki cocktails and Asian inspired bar snacks, is a brilliant choice for a light, romantic night.
+Michelin starred chef Brian Fisher promises globally inspired cuisine and creative cocktails in the lounge: try short rib banh mi; chicken bao; mushroom won tons; or charcuterie and cheese.
+Order a house cocktail like Four Lovers or the I Don't Want No Shrubs; or a sizeable, sharable Spicoli (Plantation Three Stars Rum, Jager, Coconut Thai Banana, Vanilla, Pineapple) may get things rolling for the fast times.
+You get to the intimate setting through the record shop which stocks hand-picked selections from personal collections, online record marketplace, and local partners like Chicago label International Anthem.
 The record shop features over 600 records equipped with a listening booth with turntables and headphones.

 Recommended for Romantic Things to Do because: Couples can break the ice rifling through vinyl in the record shop, then share a big, boozy drink and delicious bites.